matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 This is a proposal for the representation of servers and their basic responsibilities in the Matrix DAG.
 This MSC does not define or ammend a state resolution algorithm, since there are serveral possible routes that can be explored with other MSCs.
+We make considerations to  allow this proposal to be implemented on top of the existing `m.room.member`/`m.room.power_levels` centric authorization and state resolution algorithms.

 The key merits of this proposal are:
 - The ability to deny servers from adding events to the DAG.